HorizenOfficial/horizen-academy-v2/docs/components-of-a-blockchain.md

 slug: /components-of-blockchain/
 description: In this article, we give you an advanced overview of the different elements that make a blockchain work.
 image: /img/components-of-a-blockchain/components-of-a-blockchain-meta.jpeg
+last_update:
+  date: 2/21/2023
+  author: Horizen Contributor

 ---

 # The Components of a Blockchain

-A [protocol](https://www.horizen.io/academy/blockchain-protocols/) is a set of rules.
+A [protocol](blockchain-protocols.md) is a set of rules.
 These rules govern a blockchain and restrict what you can and cannot do.
 They also define standards for how participants communicate.

 There are rules on what order information must be provided if you want to send a transaction.
-Luckily you don’t have to know those rules - your [wallet](https://www.horizen.io/academy/crypto-wallets/) will take care of this.
+Luckily you don’t have to know those rules - your [wallet](crypto-wallets.md) will take care of this.

 _An example of another rule would be the following:_